 Severe Weather Situations

 - In case of inclement weather, ATYP’s Kalamazoo campus will close when the Kalamazoo Public Schools close (and/or when WMU’s campus is closed due to weather).
-The Battle Creek Campus will close when Battle Creek Public Schools close, or if the Kendall Center closes.
+The Battle Creek campus will close when Battle Creek Public Schools close, or if WMU's facilities there close.
 ATYP school closing information is available on WWMT.com and will be posted on Facebook.
-Occasionally, weather on campus differs from outlying areas; therefore, families should use their best judgment about the decision to travel.
+Occasionally, weather on campus differs from outlying areas; families should use their best judgment about the decision to travel.

 - In case of a Tornado Watch, classes will be held as scheduled.
 Parents should use their own discretion in case of severe weather in their location.
 If there is a Tornado Warning at the start of/end of class time, parents and students should stay in place until the danger has passed.

-- (First/Second Year Students) Instructors will be on site at Sangren Hall/Kendall Center by 1:00 p.m., and an instructor, staff member, or building supervisor will be on site until the last student has been picked up.
+- (First/Second Year Students) Instructors will be present at the Sangren Hall or WMU Battle Creek site by 1:00 p.m., and an instructor, staff member, or building supervisor will be on site until the last student has been picked up.
 Students should not be dropped off before 1:00 p.m., and every attempt should be made to pick students up by 4:00 p.m.
 Kalamazoo: If a student has not been picked up by 4:15 p.m., the instructor on duty will bring that student to the ATYP office so he/she can contact a parent.
-Battle Creek: A building supervisor is available until 5 p.m. at the Kendall Center.
+Battle Creek: A building supervisor is available until 5 p.m.

 - (AP Students/ATYP IV) Students taking these classes meet at alternate times and places.
 The teacher or ATYP director will give these students information on drop off and pick up locations/times.